Driver who fired shots during police chase 'a changed man' in tearful court appearance

 Instead, she sentenced him in the High Court at Whangārei to five years, one month, with a minimum non-parole period of two years and a three-year driver disqualification.

+The precedent was set last month in the High Court at Invercargill, by Justice Cameron Mander who similarly spared Anaru Morgan, 27, from a Three-Strike 14-year maximum jail sentence due him for detaining a woman for the purposes of sex.
+Morgan was instead jailed for six years with a non-parole period of four.

-The first police pursuit was in July 2018.
-Police noticed Lloyd, with his girlfriend in the passenger seat of her car, evade a checkpoint at Awanui.
+Lloyd's escapades involving police were in July and August, 2018, the first of them beginning after a patrol saw him evade a checkpoint at Awanui.

-Trying to head police off, Lloyd drove dangerously and at speeds beyond 140km/h along State Highway 1 before turning into a forest with a maze of gravel roads.
+Trying to head police off - with his girlfriend in the passenger seat - Lloyd drove dangerously and at speeds beyond 140km/h along State Highway 1 before turning into a forest with a maze of gravel roads.

 He put a gun out his driver's window and fired a shot in the air hoping police would stop.